brandnpatterson/hello-webpack/README.md

 ## Live Reload

-As you change files in the src folder, you will see changes reflected in the browser.
+As you change files in the src folder, you'll see the changes reflected in your browser!
+Cool 😎!

 ## Built With